 For the regulations concerning this visa, see 8 C.F.R 204.6(e).

-The normal requirement for getting a U.S. green card based on investment in a U.S. business is $1 million.
-However, the dollar amount of the investment may be reduced to $500,000 under certain circumstances, namely if the business is located in a rural area or in an urban area with a high unemployment rate.
-How high?
-It must have been certified by the state government to be at least 150% of the national average.
+The purpose of allowing EB-5 eligibility based on lowered investment amounts in some areas is economic stimulus.
+Thus if the business is located in a rural area, or in an urban area with a high unemployment rate, it might qualify.
+The unemployment rate must be at least 150% of the national average.

 Investors in regional centers need not prove that they themselves provided new jobs for ten U.S. workers, only that the regional center created ten or more jobs, directly or indirectly, or that it increased regional productivity.

 Some immigration attorneys report that regional centers offer one of the most desirable ways to pursue an investor visa, because they allow wealthy investors to make cash investments without creating or managing a new enterprise.
 The key, however, is to make sure that you are signing up with a well-managed regional center.
 The mere fact that USCIS has designated the center does not protect the investor from risk of losing the investment.

 Before you invest, confirm with the regional center that it is operating within a rural or high unemployment area so that your investment will qualify you for the EB-5 visa.